All Episodes

 Hillary Clinton knew.

-Who Ma Abidin knew they knew exactly what they were trying to do, which was to skirt the system.
+They knew exactly what they were trying to do, which was to skirt the system.

-Why does she not see this for a clean, clear case of obstruction?
+Why do people that's smart like Jessica Tarlove, why does she not see this for a clean, clear case of obstruction?

 Well, I think that she wants to be supportive of Hillary.

-I'm blaming Linda too.
+I'm blaming Linda, too.

-I you know, I I haven't seen you in so long, Linda.
+I haven't seen you in so long, Linda.

-I just I would never blame Lauren, though.
+I would never blame Lauren Linda.

 I'd never blame Laura.